Secret Tide Pool Hike - Jungle & Coast - Private

 14 Reviews

-Tours Outdoor activities Outdoor sports Family-friendly activities Nature & adventure Guided tours Viewing points Marine life Hiking Jungle tours Private tours Hidden gems Educational activities
+Outdoor sports Tours Family-friendly activities Outdoor activities Guided tours Nature & adventure Jungle tours Viewing points Educational activities Private tours Marine life Hiking Hidden gems

 This tide pool is a local secret.
 It's off the beaten path.
 We use a jungle/lava rock coastal trail.
 Each way is 15-20 minutes.
 I'll teach you about the pool's ecosystem and local environment.